Dang-Hai-Tran/ft_transcendence/design_api.md

 ## Update channel by owner

-Only channel's owner can update the channel
+Only channel's owner can update the channel1

 ```typescript
 PUT /api/v1/channel/update/<channel_id>